-In June 2013, the U.S. Department of Defense (DoD) Appropriations Act of 2014 added additional EA-18G "Growler" aircraft and the necessary funding to augment the Growler community.
-Therefore, on September 5, 2013, the United States (U.S.) Department of the Navy (Navy) announced the preparation of an EIS to evaluate the potential environmental effects associated with the potential introduction of two additional Growler expeditionary squadrons (13 aircraft).
+In June 2013, the United States (U.S.) Department of Defense (DoD) Appropriations Act of 2014 added additional EA-18G "Growler" aircraft and the necessary funding to augment the Growler community.
+Therefore, on September 5, 2013, the U.S. Department of the Navy (Navy) announced the preparation of an EIS to evaluate the potential environmental effects associated with the potential introduction of 13 additional aircraft.

 In spring 2014, the Chief of Naval Operations (CNO) submitted an Unfunded Requirements List that included 22 additional Growler aircraft as part of the Budget of the U.S. Government, Fiscal Year 2015.
 An unfunded budget request represents a list of resources the Navy deems necessary to perform its mission but for which there is no current funding.
 Standing alone, an unfunded budget request neither ensures nor provides for additional funding, and, therefore, there is no certainty that requested funding could be provided by Congress.
-Nonetheless, since there is a possibility that additional Growler aircraft could be purchased in the future, the Navy has elected to revise the scope for the EIS effort in order to be transparent with the public as to future possibilities.
+Nonetheless, since there is a possibility that additional Growler aircraft could be purchased in the future, the Navy elected to revise the scope for the EIS effort in order to be transparent with the public as to future possibilities.
 The revised scope for this EIS was announced in October 2014.
 Subsequently, Congress authorized the purchase of additional Growler aircraft in 2015 and 2016.
-Congress may elect to purchase more aircraft in the future; therefore, the Navy is maintaining the current Proposed Action as reflected in this document.

-Beginning as early as 2017, the Navy proposes to:
+Beginning as early as 2018, the Navy proposes to: